 Unfortunately, this code can't be typed by plait because the two branches return different types.
-We can solve this in two ways:
+We can solve this in a few ways:

-- 1. We can use a hack: use #lang plait #:untyped, which provides the same syntactic language, features, and run-time behavior, but turns off the type-checker.
+- 1. We could use a datatype, similar to Value, to represent the memory values.
+However, this creates a much more complicated representation for memory, which masks what is happening at a lower level.
+Therefore, we don't explore that avenue. - 2.
+We can use a hack: use #lang plait #:untyped, which provides the same syntactic language, features, and run-time behavior, but turns off the type-checker.
 (Curiously, we were using the type-checker to keep us disciplined: so that the only values we could store in MEMORY would be numbers!
-Therefore, it's good to not use the untyped version often.) - 2.
+Therefore, it's good to not use the untyped version often.) - 3.
 Notice that in the end, what printers do is essentially print a string.
 Therefore, we just need to return a string in all cases: